northpolesec/santa/docs/docs/configuration/faa.md

 - `AllowReadAccess` (optional): Boolean controlling whether read access is allowed.
 When `false`, both read and write access are monitored/blocked.
 When `true`, only write access is monitored/blocked.
 Defaults to `true` if not specified.

 - `AuditOnly` (optional): Boolean.
 When `true`, violations are logged but not blocked.
-Defaults to `false`.
+Defaults to `true`.

 - `EventDetailURL` (optional): Rule-specific URL that overrides the top-level EventDetailURL.

-- `EventDetailText` (optional): Custom button label text for this specific rule, overriding the root-level setting
+- `EventDetailText` (optional): Custom button label text for this specific rule, overriding the root-level setting.

+- `BlockMessage` (optional): Custom message to be shown in the dialog presented to users upon a violation.
+Defaults to a reasonable, generic message that the action was blocked.

 - `EnableSilentMode` (optional): Boolean.
-When `true`, violations are logged but no notification is shown to the user
+When `true`, violations are logged but no notification is shown to the user.
+Defaults to `false`.

+- `EnableSilentTTYMode` (optional): Boolean.
+When `true`, violations are logged, but no notification is sent to the controlling TTY.
+Defaults to `false`.

 ## Rule Type Selection